 Here are some more neighbors that were the backbone of the community and who also held the dream of a better life for their family and themselves.

-The William H. Rann Family story begins with William and his brother James we believe who made their way to Canada from Kanawha, Virginia.
-Once on the solid land of freedom they set out to build a life.
-William married Melany and they had a son William Jr. and James married Ann and they had a son William and daughter, Sarah Ann.
-They were Bible Christians and hard working farmers.
+The William H. Rann Family story begins with William and his brother James, we conclude who made their way to Canada from Kanawha, Virginia.
+Once on the solid land of liberty they set out to build a life.
+William married Melany, and they had a son William Jr. and James married Ann, and they had a son William and daughter, Sarah Ann.
+They were Bible Christians and hard-working farmers.

 The success of the DeWitty-audacious community is measured NOT by how long the town remained standing and NOT how long the families could hang on.
 The success is measured by the lives and careers of the many descendants who went on to be highly educated political figures, writers, and poets and teachers.
 They went on to become doctors, soldiers, attorneys, and engineers.
 They went on to become responsible and caring stand up citizens all across the USA.

-So please take a moment and donate whatever you can, to help us all remember our humble beginnings and the people who gave their lives in the Sand Hills of Nebraska.
-Just click on the picture below!
+So please take a moment and remember our humble beginnings and the people who gave their lives in the Sand Hills of Nebraska.

 Their point was not to establish a generational farming community but to create a base for their children and future generations as well as excel in whatever field they chose.
 And they had the audacity to think they could.